-Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, which we will file as an exhibit to a Form 6-K following the pricing of this offering, each underwriter named below has agreed to purchase from us the number of common units set forth opposite the underwriter's name.
+Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus supplement, which we will file as an exhibit to a Current Report on Form 6-K following the pricing of this offering, each underwriter named below has agreed to purchase from us the number of common units set forth opposite the underwriter's name.

-Number of
+Number of Common

-Common

 Name of Underwriter Units

 UBS Securities LLC

 Citigroup Global Markets Inc.

-Barclays Capital Inc.
+Deutsche Bank Securities Inc.

+Wells Fargo Securities, LLC

 Oppenheimer & Co.
 Inc.

 Stifel, Nicolaus & Company, Incorporated

-5,800,000
+5,500,000